sefisher/fishyDIYdevices/examples/LimitSwitchActuator/README.md

 # fishyDIYdevices - Limit Switch Actuator Example
 For detailed project instructions to include 3D printing files, wiring diagrams, hardware details, etc, go to [fishyDIY.com](http://fishyDIY.com).
-These project instructions are a work in progress.
+Those complete project instructions are a work in progress.
+* You can build and upload the software on a ESP8266 chip alone (no real device) to see/test the basic web interface and WiFi configuration features by following these steps.
 ## Basic steps to build this example:
 ### 1. Get the Arduino IDE set up:
 #### * Get the [Ardunio IDE](https://www.arduino.cc/).
 Note: don't get the Windows 10 APP version by mistake - get the full IDE.